Avergrove/avergroves-learning-notes/docs/tetris/well_techniques_overview.md

     - Keep B2B:
         - Parapet chaining
         - King Crimson
-            - It's a risky build due to its height, however, if you already have a height and just need to slap on that JZ.. it's a fantastic choice
+            - It's a risky build due to its height, however, if you already have a height and just need to slap on that JZ.. it's a fantastic choice.
+                - The criteria to build is somewhat specific, though.
+It has to be a single block in the corner, or the STSD gets ruined!
     - Don't care about B2B: Hyper Fractal.
 An extremely strong option because your tetris well is always open!
 - Your main option is to chain together using Parapet TSSs if you want to maintain that b2b and grow that side height without an I-piece!
 - If you don't care about B2B, you can actually look into Hyper fractals!
 It's actually an extremely useful option here because your tetris well will always be available